 You can easily avoid these issues by having a Powerflush every five years or so.
 A clean system is far less likely to suffer from internal corrosion, blockages and boiler failure.

 When having a new boiler installation, always have a Power Flush beforehand.
 New boilers will run at their very best when the system is clean and free from sludge, giving you full heat output and the best possible energy efficiency and fuel spend.

 The Benefits Of Power Flushing

-- Increased energy efficiency accompanied by lower energy bills.
+- Increased energy efficiency is accompanied by lower energy bills.

-- System heats quickly radiators are hot all over with no cold spots.
+- The system heats quickly.
+Radiators are hot all over with no cold spots.

 - The system is fully cleared, free from damaging corrosive water, sludge and limescale.